OpenReplyDE/zsh-forerunner/README.md

 ## 🆙 append the powerlevel zsh configuration to your own .zshrc file

-you may want to customize the zsh configuration before appending it to your own configuration file. our  platform developers might find the customization for aws vault useful though. other than that the configuration might inspire you for your own hacks. let us know what you come up with.
+this repo contains a `zshrc` file which contains preconfigured, helpful configuration, check it out. you may want to customize this `zshrc` configuration before appending it to your own configuration file. our  platform developers might find the customization for aws vault useful though. other than that the configuration might inspire you for your own hacks. let us know what you come up with.

 TL;DR - i like what i see in the picture ;-)

+enter following line to append the content of the `zshrc` file to your config.

 `cat zshrc >> ~/.zshrc`